WSU-mkijowski/lab-1-hashing-PanoramicSunroof1/README.md

   of all students (assume I know all potential secret IDs and have your `salted-data.csv`)

-There should be 1764 possilbe combinations you'd need to try to figure out the secret id of all the students.
+There should be 1764 possible combinations you'd need to try to figure out the secret id of all the students.
 (42*42)

 * Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try?